Bridges to the Baccalaureate Program

 At Binghamton University:

-- Two-day hosted orientation at Binghamton University in spring.
+- Two-day hosted orientation at BU in spring.

 - Paid ($2500) 5-week summer research experience at BU.

 - Opportunity to attend the McNair Research Conference in Niagara Falls, July 19-21, all expenses paid.
 MORE INFO

-- Guaranteed admission to Binghamton University provided a minimum 2.7 gpa is maintained both in science courses and overall at the community college.
+- Guaranteed admission to BU provided at minimum 2.7 gpa is maintained both in science courses and overall at the community college.

-- Customized, 1-credit course, "The Culture of Science," in first fall semester at Binghamton University
+- Customized, 1 credit course, "The Culture of Science" in first fall semester at BU

-- Guaranteed access to support programs at Binghamton University including C-STEP, LSAMP, McNair Scholars, Charles Drew, Student Support Services, Center for Academic Excellence and more.
+- Guaranteed access to support programs at BU including C-STEP, LSAMP, McNair Scholars, Charles Drew, Student Support Services, Center for Academic Excellence, and more.